 When this script runs, you have access to all the services in your environment (Redis, database, and so on).

 There are two default deploy hooks.
-One is

 If Magento is not installed, it installs Magento with